mongodb/specifications/source/sessions/snapshot-sessions.rst

 Snapshot reads require MongoDB 5.0+.
-When the connected server's maxWireVersion is less than 13, drivers MUST throw an exception with the message "snapshot reads require MongoDB 5.0 or later".
+When the connected server's maxWireVersion is less than 13, drivers MUST throw an exception with the message "Snapshot reads require MongoDB 5.0 or later".

 Motivation
 ==========